rpm-software-management/rpm-web/timeline.md

 title: rpm.org - Timeline
 ---

+#### RPM 4.14.2-rc1 released!
+(Jun 29 2018)
+* Support for enforcing signature policy and payload verification
+* Numerous bugfixes and minor enhancements across the board
+* See [release notes](wiki/Releases/4.14.2) for details and download information

 #### RPM 4.13.1 released!
 (Mar 28 2018)
 * See [release notes](wiki/Releases/4.13.1) for details and download information
 * This release is primarily about file trigger bugfixes and with/without/unless rich dependency backport